Updated: Sep 11

 The Government's role: The irony of the situation lies in the fact that if adolescents were given access to better sexual education, several ills plaguing society today would vanish overnight.
 This lackluster approach towards educating our youth comes out clearly when we consider the role of the government.
 Sexual education remains a non-priority and ignored by all political parties.

 The need for Sexual Education: Sexuality is a topic which should be discussed candidly and without inhibitions in schools just as any other biological concept such as nutrition, hygiene, or other body functions.
 Sex education needs to move beyond teaching youth how to apply contraceptives, towards providing them with knowledge on their bodies and consent.
 This will go a long way in creating awareness about sex and reducing instances of rape, child abuse and other crimes against women.
 Sexual education merely covering reproductive biology does not work because it fails to answer questions related to puberty, menstruation, masturbation, oral intercourse, or homosexuality that people tend to ask at that age.
 Sex education remains a vital part of an adolescents' development and should be made compulsory at all levels.
+These lessons also answer questions that can help them make better decisions about their sexual health.

 The need for comprehensive Sexuality Education: Sexuality is often considered to be an awkward topic, especially in India, where we tend to avoid it as much as possible.
 Sexuality becomes more than biology or physiology – it becomes psychology, sociology, and culture – all rolled into one.
 That's why Comprehensive Sexuality Education (CSE) is essential because unlike biological sex education, which can be taught without addressing social aspects such as sexual orientation or gender identity, sexuality deals with these topics intrinsically.
 It is necessary that teachers are well-equipped to deal with these topics sensitively and impartially.
+This is also helps students understand the science of sex, rather than traditional norms.

 Impact of Sexuality Education on Sexual Health: Sexual education has contributed directly to the dramatic decrease in teenage pregnancy.
 Sexual education has also helped prevent the spread of HIV/AIDS among youth through awareness about condom use.
 Sexual education can help young adults take informed decisions about their bodies.
 A study by Durex found that 95 percent of Indian respondents said they would be interested in receiving information on sexuality.
 The need for comprehensive Sexuality Education (CSE) is not just restricted to schools but also colleges and universities across India.
 Many students are exposed to Internet pornography, which can influence their perceptions significantly, causing unplanned pregnancies or even rape.
 CSE is therefore a must for all young adults.